guacboy/cs361-microservices/README.md

 **Thayer**: Created the REQUEST and RECEIVE services for the Login Microservice, updated README for Login Microservice.

 **Sid**: Created UML diagram for Login Microservice, tested and created video demo for the Login Microservice, and updated README for Login Microservice.

+**Kylee**: Created UML diagram for Suggestion Microservice and created video demonstration for Suggestion Microservice.